 4. Download Entertainment on Devices Before You Leave

 Do not rely on WIFI during your vacation.
-Shared WIFI at hotels tends to download much slower, and depending on where you are traveling, you may not even have WIFI.
+Shared WIFI at hotels tends to download much slower, and depending on where you are traveling, you may need WIFI.

-Another tip is to download the app for any airlines you may be flying with.
+Another tip is downloading the app for any airlines you may be flying with.
 Those apps offer many entertainment options, so it is handy to take advantage of them, especially when traveling with kids.

 5. Bring Coloring Books, Crayons, and Puzzles

 If traveling with kids, be sure to bring coloring books and crayons.
-There are many different travel-friendly options now that do not take up too much space in your luggage.
-These can help keep children busy during long flights or car rides which is always a bonus when traveling with kids.
+There are many different travel-friendly options now that only take up a little space in your luggage.
+These can help keep children busy during long flights or car rides, which is always a bonus when traveling with kids.

-You can also consider bringing a small puzzle along for the ride as well.
-Most travel puzzles come in travel-friendly boxes that are magnetic, and they are great to pull out when you want to help pass the time.
-You can also download puzzle apps on your devices if you wish to minimize items to pack.
+Consider bringing a small puzzle along for the ride as well.
+Most travel puzzles come in magnetic travel-friendly boxes, and they are great to pull out when you want to help pass the time.
+You can also download puzzle apps to minimize the items to pack.

 6. Avoid Packing Too Many Toys

-You will be amazed at the number of travel-friendly toy options available at your local toy store.
-Consider buying a couple of new toys and surprise them on the airplane or during a long car ride.
+You will be amazed at the travel-friendly toy options available at your local toy store.
+Consider buying some new toys and surprise them on the airplane or during a long car ride.

 You can also pack new toys in their carry-on so that they discover them on their own during travel.
 The surprise will delight them and keep them distracted for a while.